Connect with others who understand.

 Some people with C3G make autoantibodies.
 These are immune system proteins that attack the body’s own tissues by mistake and switch on the complement system when it isn’t needed.
 This ongoing activation harms the kidneys.

 Corticosteroids are also called steroids.
 These lab-made medications help control inflammation from an overactive immune system.
-They work similarly to the hormone cortisol that’s naturally found in our bodies.
+They work similarly to the hormone cortisol that’s naturally found in the body.
 Prednisone is a commonly prescribed oral (taken by mouth) corticosteroid that treats inflammatory diseases.

 Prednisone can cause many side effects, including weight gain, high blood sugar levels, and blurry vision.
-To avoid these side effects, your doctor will start to lower or taper your dose over time.
+It’s important to take prednisone exactly as prescribed and to stop the medication when and how your doctor instructs.

 3. Immunosuppressants

-Doctors typically prescribe mycophenolate mofetil with prednisone for C3G.
-Common side effects of MMF include nausea, vomiting, loss of appetite, and sleep problems.
+Doctors sometimes prescribe mycophenolate mofetil with prednisone for C3G as a bridge treatment or to support other therapies, because results can be inconsistent and there are risks associated with long-term use.
+Common side effects of mycophenolate mofetil include nausea, vomiting, loss of appetite, and sleep problems.

 4. Monoclonal Antibodies